KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 ```

 Manual Check: test the Jedi route with the access token copied from **12.5 Manual Check: Respond To `SOFTWARE_TOKEN_MFA`**.
 Get `<API_ENDPOINT>` from the HTTP API stage URL.

+This request sends the Cognito access token as a bearer token.
+HTTP API JWT authorizers validate the token issuer, audience, signature, and expiration before forwarding the request to Lambda.

 ```bash
 curl -i \